Women's education in the United States: 19th century

 1892: Laura Eisenhuth became the first woman elected to state office as Superintendent of Public Instruction.

-1894: Margaret Floy Washburn became the first woman to be officially awarded the PhD degree in psychology, which she earned at Cornell University under E. B. Titchener.
+1894: Margaret Floy Washburn became the first woman in the United States to be officially awarded the PhD degree in psychology, which she earned at Cornell University under E. B. Titchener.

+1895: Mary Whiton Calkins became the first woman to complete the requirements for a PhD in psychology from Harvard University, although Harvard denied her the degree because it did not admit women.

-1896: Minnie Braithwaite Jenkins was the first women to attempt to take classes at the College of William & Mary but her petition was denied 4 to 3.
+1896: Minnie Braithwaite Jenkins was the first woman to attempt to take classes at the College of William & Mary but her petition was denied 4 to 3.